xaviernogueira/gcs_gui_docs/source/_build/html/_sources/Pages/tab5.rst.txt

 .. image:: images/draft_edit2.png
    :width: 500

-Finally we have an example of edited draft centerlines that are ready to be finalized!
+Here we have an example of edited draft centerlines that are ready to be finalized!
 They are continous, start and end at the same cross-section, and represent each flow stage's flow direction well.

 .. image:: images/draft_lines_prep.png